nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/metrics.md

 Depending on the chosen metric reporter, Nuxeo will __push__ metrics or the metric system will __poll__ Nuxeo for metrics.
 For instance, metrics are pushed to Graphite and Datadog while Prometheus is polling Nuxeo for metrics.

-Monitoring systems are either hierarchical or dimensinal:
+Monitoring systems are either hierarchical or dimensional:
-- __Hierarchical__ Monitoring system uses a flat metric names, like a file system tree.
+- __Hierarchical__ Monitoring system uses a flat metric name, like a file system tree.
 Example of such system are: JMX, Graphite, StatsD, Ganglia, ...
 - __Dimensional__ Monitoring system uses metric names enriched with tag key/value pairs.
 Example of such system are: Prometheus, Datadog, influxDB, ...

 Since Nuxeo 11 the instrumentation of the code uses metric names with tags (dimensional metric).